maddalax/htmgo/htmgo-site/md/docs/2_core-concepts/3_components.md

 ```

 My card component here fetches all my tasks I have on my list, and renders each task.
-If you are familar with React, then you would likely place this fetch logic inside of a useEffect or (useQuery library) so it is not constantly refetched as the component re-renders.
+If you are familiar with React, then you would likely place this fetch logic inside of a useEffect or (useQuery library) so it is not constantly refetched as the component re-renders.

 With **htmgo**, the only way to update content on the page is to use htmx to swap out the content from loading a partial.
 Therefore you control exactly when this Card component is called, not the framework behind the scenes.